open-telemetry/opentelemetry-specification/specification/trace/api.md

 `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc.

-Note that after a span is ended, the Span usually becomes non-recording and thus IsRecording should consequently return false for ended Spans.
+After a `Span` is ended, it usually becomes non-recording and thus `IsRecording` SHOULD consequently return false for ended Spans.
+Note: Streaming implementations, where it is not known if a span is ended, are one expected case where `IsRecording` cannot change after ending a Span.

 `IsRecording` SHOULD NOT take any parameters.